USEPA/EPA_MOVES_Model/readme.md

 ### Previous MOVES Versions

-Previous versions of MOVES going back to the MOVES2014b December 2018 Technical Update can be accessed on GitHub at [MOVES Releases](https://github.com/USEPA/EPA_MOVES_Model/releases).
-Older versions of MOVES are available at the [MOVES website](https://www.epa.gov/moves/previous-moves-versions-and-documentation).
+Previous versions of MOVES going back to MOVES3 can be accessed on GitHub at [MOVES Releases](https://github.com/USEPA/EPA_MOVES_Model/releases).
+Previous versions of MOVES are also available at the [MOVES website](https://www.epa.gov/moves/previous-moves-versions-and-documentation).

 ### License